 Discipline may be imposed in accordance with the applicable collective bargaining agreements.
 Possible discipline may include:

 - i.
-Reprimand
+Reprimand verbal or written

-- Verbal or Written

-- Loss of Oversight or Supervisory Responsibility

 - ii.
+Loss of oversight or supervisory responsibility

+- iii.
 Demotion

-- iii.
+- iv.
 Suspension

-- iv.
+- v.
 Termination

-- v.
+- vi.
 Other actions in addition to or in place of the above sanctions as deemed appropriate.